realJustinLee/Fake-Tencent/README.md

 # Fake Tencent
-A Instant Messaging Software intended to take the place of Tencnent QQ and WeChat
+A Instant Messaging Software not intended to take the place of Tencnent QQ or WeChat
 ## ICQ -> I Seek You